Our Response to the Coronavirus (COVID-19) Pandemic

 - If approved for entry, must wear provided mask until they exit.

-- Visitors can only visit in their loved one’s suite or apartment and may not gather in common areas of the community.
+- Visitors for hospice visits can only visit in their loved one’s suite or apartment and may not gather in common areas of the community.
+Visitors for medically-approved social contact visits may only visit using the Outdoor Safety Windows, based on schedule and availability at the service line.

-- Family members who are granted approval for entry will be limited to three persons in the resident’s room at one time.
+- Family members who are granted approval for entry will be limited to two persons in the resident’s room at one time.

 Unfortunately our wonderful volunteers are not able to visit our communities at this time with the exception of those who serve in the No One Dies Alone hospice program.